altus4/website/docs/deployment/monitoring.md

           severity: critical
           service: altus4
         annotations:
-          summary: "Altus 4 application is down"
+          summary: 'Altus 4 application is down'
-          description: "The Altus 4 application has been down for more than 1 minute"
+          description: 'The Altus 4 application has been down for more than 1 minute'

       # Database connection issues
       - alert: DatabaseConnectionHigh